-The film society program for the first four screenings of 2014 is below.
+The film society program for the first five screenings of 2014 is below.
 Later screenings are decided as the year progresses.

 Unless otherwise advised films are at 7pm, usually on the third Sunday of each month.
 Note: the first film of the year will be on the fourth Sunday: 23 February 2014 (also the third film on 27 April 2014)

 23 Feb, 7pm – The Railway Man (M) A wonderful film for the first film society screening of 2014.
 The Railway Man is a true story of horrific wartime experiences and their aftermath.
 Eric Lomax – Colin Firth – is a retired railway signals engineer, still obsessed with trains and timetables when he meets Patti – Nicole Kidman.
 It’s only after their marriage that George’s demons manifest themselves.
 We learn through friend and former comrade, Finlay – Stellen Starskard – of both men’s experiences at the hands of the Japanese during the building of the Burma-Bangkok railway during World War II.